zosiasewe/zosiasewe/README.md

 - 📚 Soon will be working in a "Brain Computer Interface" project.
 Can't wait!!
 - 📚 Soon will be working on my Masters thesis project : "Comparative analysis of methods for segmentation of the tumour area in MRI images of the head".
 Also can't wait ^-^.
+- 🫡 I'm currently working on a ML project with breast cancer image processing.
-- 📚 I'm currently working on a collab project on Fuzzy Data Analysis in Python.
+- 🫡 I'm currently working on a collab project on Fuzzy Data Analysis in Python.
-- 🎆 I’m currently learning about evolutionary strategies, deep learning, and advanced data analysis techniques.
+- 🎆 I’m currently learning about medtech, brain tumors, brain anatomy.
 - 🧬 Always curious about AI, data science, medtech.
 - 🎨 I love art.
 Kinetic sculptures are my thing.